 - Healthcare Reform and the Decline of Physician Private Practice – Whitepaper and survey conducted on behalf of The Physicians Foundation by Merrit Hawkins.

 - Collaboration is the key to small practice survival – Medical Economics, July 25, 2013

 - Is it R.I.P. for Solo and Small Physician Practices? – The Lund Report, by Paul.
 R. DeMuro, April 24, 2013

 - “The Decline of Solo and Small Medical Practices” – Testimony before the United States House of Representatives

-I should not be surprised when I read and article in FastCompany Magazine of all places, related to healthcare paradigm shift.
-I would urge everyone of you to read this article.
+I should not be surprised when I read an article in FastCompany Magazine of all places, related to a healthcare paradigm shift.
+I would urge every one of you to read this article.